hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 loyalty, and doesn’t need to roll further treachery tests for the rest of the game
 Giant Wolves: The warband may include a number of Giant Wolves as detailed below.
-These must be ridden into battle.
+These must be ridden into battle, they may not be used as loose animals.
-You may nominate either heroes or henchmen to ride these wolves and the rules for mounted models in the Mordheim book apply, however the riders will not dismount for any reason during a battle, so it is generally a bad idea to have an entire warband mounted.
-If the model is taken out of action roll for both the rider and the wolf on the serious injury table.
-You may switch riders between battles if you like.
-While mounted models are unable to enter buildings in above- ground scenarios they may still be ridden in tomb raider scenarios, however due to their bulk and the nature of the tombs mounted models may not run while inside of tombs, and will only charge their normal move distance (a charge must still be declared as normal, however, and you cannot simply 'move' into hand to hand combat.)
 Alignment: the Warband’s Alignment may be one of the
 following: Neutral / Chaotic or Chaotic.
 ##### Choice of Warriors